-The device must be cleaned daily with single patient use, or after each patient if set up for multiple use, and consumables and filters replaced at the intervals recommended in the Instructions for Use Guide.

-The Instructions for Use Guide provides instructions and information for the patient, nursing staff and carers regarding how to use the device, get the best efficiency from the device, and how to recognise potential error conditions and trouble shooting.
+The device must be cleaned daily, and consumables and filters replaced at the intervals recommended in the Instructions for Use Guide.
+The Instructions for Use Guide provides instructions and information for the patient, nursing staff and carers regarding how to use the device, get the best efficiency from the device, and how to recognize potential error conditions and trouble shooting.

-In the event of an error or other problem the patient or clinical staff in the first instance should refer to the Trouble Shooting section of the Instructions for Use Guide.
+In the event of an error or other problem the patient or clinical staff in the first instance should refer to the Trouble Shooting section of the Instructions for Use Guide [4].
 If the problem cannot be resolved the hospital or clinic responsible for the patient's welfare should be involved to correct the issue.